TrevorCD/Environmental-Data-Logger/README.md

   - Reads sensor via I²C when semaphore is given
   - Push data onto queue
 - Data Logger Task
-  - Waits on a queue of sensor readings from the sensor task.
+  - Waits on a queue of sensor readings from the sensor task
   - Pops data off queue
-  - Write data to the SD card.
+  - Write data to the SD card
 - Interrupt Handler
-  - Triggered by sensor’s “data ready” pin.
+  - Triggered by sensor’s “data ready” pin
   - Gives the semaphore to the sensor task
 - Serial Comm Task
   - Print readings to serial console for debugging
-  - Triggered by ISR or Sensor (not sure yet)
+  - Triggered by Data Logger Task when data popped off queue